Large rose sawfly

 Quick facts

-Common name: Large rose sawfly
+Common name Large rose sawfly

-Scientific name: Arge pagana and Arge ochropus
+Scientific name Arge pagana and Arge ochropus

-Plants affected: Wild and cultivated roses
+Plants affected Wild and cultivated roses

-Main symptoms: Split shoots and defoliation
+Main symptoms Split shoots and defoliation

-Most active: Late May to October
+Most active Late May to October

 What is large rose sawfly?

 sawfly in Britain.
-They have caterpillar like larvae that feed on plant material and are named after the saw like egg laying organ used by females to lay eggs in plant material.
-Adults can come in a range of colours many are black, green orange or striped yellow and black.
+They have caterpillar-like larvae that feed on plant material and are named after the saw-like egg laying organ used by females to lay eggs in plant material.
+Adults can come in a range of colours many are black, green, orange or striped yellow and black.
 Most are small (< 1 cm) but some species such as the Birch sawfly (Cimbex femoratus) can be over 2 cm long.
 Several species can be found in gardens and are part of the biodiversity a healthy garden will support.
 More information can be found at The Sawflies of Britain and Ireland webpages.

 Large rose sawflies have pale spotted black, green and yellow larvae that eat the leaves of roses, sometimes causing severe defoliation.
-The adults have orange/yellow abdomens with mainly black thorax and heads.
+The adults have orange/yellow abdomens with a mainly black thorax and heads.

 Roses are also food plants for a range of other sawflies such as the rose leaf-rolling sawfly and rose slug sawfly or slugworm.